Aquascaping Small Tank Contest Information & Rules

 • Entrants MAY choose to substitute other substrate and may use a background of their choice, or no background at all

-• Entrants may use a heater
+• Entrants may use a heater but must supply their own

 • Entrants are responsible for supplying any and all substitutions

-• The aquascape may not extend beyond the footprint of the tank due to space limitations.
+• The aquascape may not extend beyond the footprint of the tank due to space limitations

-• Team T-Shirt, polo shirts, hats, etc. are okay to wear, but must NOT display any sponsorships
+• Team T-Shirt, polo shirts, hats, etc. are okay to wear, but must not display any sponsorships

 • In the event that an entrant is unable to participate or does not check in by 6:00pm on Friday, it will be assumed a no-show and that slot may be given to a person on the waiting list if they are present at the event.
 Please make sure to include a cell phone number with your entry if you are wait-listed so we can contact you in the event of an opening